gracengu/multiclass_classification/README.md

-# Multi-class Classification Problem for Technical Assessment
+# Multi-class Classification

-This repo comprise of the codes developed for technical assessment.
-The goal of this assessment is to use the input variables to correctly classify or predict the target variable which is a multiclass categorical variable.
+This repo comprise of the codes developed for multi-class classification.
+The goal of this problem is to use the input variables to correctly classify or predict the target variable which is a multiclass categorical variable.
 There are a total of 150 input variables in the data.